philippearnaud/rabbitmq_manager/README.md

 ### Receiving module for consumers

-Each consumers must provide a receiving module which will handle the payload.
+Each pattern of consumers must provide a receiving module which will handle the payload.

 Here is how consuming is implemented :
 ```elixir